Things to do nearby Hill View

 The Solway Coast is a gem of a place, with long, sandy because and views across the sea.
 This coastline has been designated as an Area of Outstanding Natural Beauty and is blessed with a fantastic array of visiting birdlife.
 Why not find a spot in one of the hides or on a bench and enjoy the springtime birdsong chorus or the spectacle of thousands of birds during their autumn migration?
 Alternatively invest in some excellent fish and chips, find yourself a picturesque spot and enjoy one of the stunning Solway sunsets.

 Also on the coast is the ancient industrial town of Workington.
 Once a major port and provider of steel and coal, this town is now the shopping hub of West Cumbria.
-With a pedestrianised shopping centre, two theatres, a cinema, trampoline park, and museums, its a bustling place to visit.
+With a pedestrianised shopping centre, two theatres, a cinema, and museums, it's a bustling place to visit.
 Why not take an easy walk through Hall Park with its ruins, down along the river, and back into town for a tasty bite to eat in a choice of cafés?